christianeisendle/nxprdlib-kernel-bal/README.md

 ## General
 This is a linux kernel module for the NXP NFCRdLib BAL (Bus Abstraction Layer).
 It allows having the BAL within the Kernel while the NFCRdLib runs in user space.
-This may be required in order to redurce the latency introduced by unnecessary context switches when BAL also runs in user space
+This may be required in order to redurce the latency introduced by unnecessary context switches when BAL also runs in user space.

 ## Build the Module
-The module can be built out of the kernel tree ('extra' module).
+If you look into a out-of-the-box working version for raspberry pi, refer to https://github.com/christianeisendle/linux The module can be built out of the kernel tree ('extra' module).
 It requires the kernel sources checked out.
 The following example assumes that the kernel sources `/usr/src/linux-source` and this repo cloned to `/usr/src/nxprdlib-kernel-bal`.

 ```